StoicPerlman/falcon-openapi/README.md

 # Falcon OpenApi

-Falcon OpenApi is a set of plugins for the [Falcon Web Framework](https://github.com/falconry/falcon).
-This project is currently in alpha and still under development.
+Falcon OpenApi is a plugin for the [Falcon Web Framework](https://github.com/falconry/falcon).

 ### Install